Deep Instance Segmentation with Automotive Radar Detection Points

 \section{Introduction}

-\IEEEPARstart{I}{n} the field of autonomous driving, automotive radar plays an important role in environmental perception due to its affordable costs, inherent measurement of object relative velocity, and reliability in all-weather conditions, as compared to camera and Lidar\cite{radar_survey_1,radar_survey_2}.
-The data representation of an automotive radar is usually a set of detection points (or a point cloud), which are generated by pre-processed raw radar data, typically in the form of a range-Doppler map or a range-azimuth heatmap.
-Compared to Lidar points, radar points usually provide more information, e.g. velocity (Doppler) and the radar cross section (RCS) values.
-In addition, radar points are much sparser than Lidar points due to the low resolution of radar, resulting in a lack of semantic and geometric information.
-Thus, it is unsuitable to directly apply methods developed for Lidar points to radar points.
+\IEEEPARstart{I}{n} the field of autonomous driving, automotive radar plays an important role in environmental perception due to its affordable cost, inherent measurement of object relative velocity, and reliability in all-weather conditions, as compared to camera and LiDAR \cite{radar_survey_1}\cite{radar_survey_2}.
+The data representation of an automotive radar is usually a set of sparse detection points generated by pre-processed raw radar signals typically in the form of a range-Doppler map or a range-azimuth heatmap.
+Compared to LiDAR points, radar detection points usually provide more information, e.g., velocity (Doppler) and the radar cross section (RCS) values.
+However, radar detection points are much sparser and nosier than LiDAR point cloud due to their low resolution, resulting in a lack of semantic and geometric information.
+Fig.~\ref{example} shows a typical scene in RadarScenes dataset \cite{radarscenes} including the collected data from both radar and camera.
+Note that the collected radar detection points are sparse and semantically ambiguous.
+Thus, it is unsuitable to directly apply methods developed for dense LiDAR point cloud to sparse radar detection points.